Advanced Aircraft Analysis Module Descriptions

 - One engine inoperative configuration

-The program will check to see if the airplane has retractable or fixed landing gear.
+The program will check to see if the aircraft has retractable or fixed landing gear.
 All drag polars may be displayed at once: Gear Up, Gear Down, Flaps Up, Flaps Down, One Engine Inoperative and Current Condition.
-The methodology used to calculate the drag polar can be found in Chapter 3 of Airplane Design Part I. The Class I Drag module relates the total airplane lift coefficient to the total airplane drag coefficient by a parabolic drag polar equation.
+The methodology used to calculate the drag polar can be found in Chapter 3 of Airplane Design Part I. The Class I Drag module relates the total aircraft lift coefficient to the total aircraft drag coefficient by a parabolic drag polar equation.

 An iteration is built-in to calculate take-off weight based on L/D derived from the Class I drag polar.